SiliconLabs/zigbee_applications/zigbee_sed_z3switch/zigbee_7.x/EFR32MG21/README.md

 1. For functional tests, BTN0 on the switch can be used to start to join a network.
 A centralized network other than a decentralized one is required.
 2. The switch only tries to pair with a light right after it joins a new network.
-3. The application built from the sls project provided requires a correct bootloader to work.
-For general information about bootloaders check Section 4.6 About Bootloaders in [QSG180](https://www.silabs.com/documents/public/quick-start-guides/qsg180-zigbee-emberznet-7x-quick-start-guide.pdf) .
+3. The application built from the .sls project provided requires a correct bootloader to work.
+For general information about bootloaders check Section 4.6 About Bootloaders in [QSG180](https://www.silabs.com/documents/public/quick-start-guides/qsg180-zigbee-emberznet-7x-quick-start-guide.pdf).
 4. The EM2 current may stay at about 3 mA after flashing the firmware, keep capturing and slide the power source to BAT then back to AEM on the bottom left of the main board.
 5. BTN0 and BTN1 connect to PD02 and PD03 on BRD4181A, seperately.
 Pins on port C and port D do not have EM2/3 wake functionality.
 Thus, it is impossible to use BTN0 on the switch to control the light, when the switch stays in EM2.
 Please change to another pin that connects to port A or B for such function.
 For further information, please refer to the schematic of BRD4181A.